Another article in our OBT series.

 We arrived in one of the most sacred places to Hindus, during the Ganesh festival which has been going for the last week all over India.
 Fortunately, that festival isn’t popular in this area, so it didn’t affect our travels.
 We came here to see the Ganges River, called the Mother river by Hindus.
 Hindus from all over try to make a pilgrimage to Varanasi so they can bathe in the river at least once in their lifetime.
 We went out at 5:30 am and things were already busy.
 The water level was too high for boats to go out, so we went down the stairs to the river.
 It was wall to wall people, those coming out of the river and drying themselves and those trying to get into the river.

-Apparently, there are steps all along the river where people can get into the river, but most steps were currently submerged due to high water.
+There are steps all along the river where people get into the river, but due to high water, most of the steps were currently submerged.
 Then, we walked through the alleyways to one of the crematoriums along the river.
 Honestly, I could have done without this stop.
 I got ash all over me and the smoke was a breathing hazard.
 We were told there were over 5000 temples in Varanasi and the city is 4000 years old.
 It also has the most beggars and filth of any of the cities we have been to thus far.
 Good thing we didn’t come here first, our impressions of India would most certainly have been different.